Teachings, Courses, & Retreats

 with Dorje Lopön Charlotte Rotterdam and Lopön Pieter Oosthuizen

 Discover the liberating practice of Dentog Chigma Chöd in a profound learning opportunity with Dorje Lopön Charlotte Rotterdam and Lopön Pieter Oosthuizen.
-Join us in person at Tara Mandala, Colorado, or participate online.

 The dynamic and transformative practice of Dentog Chigma, “liberation on one seat,” combines the melodic and rhythmic aspects of traditional Chöd with the visualization and mantra recitation of Tibetan Buddhist deity practice.
 The practitioner engages with various forms of Machig Labdrön – including a wrathful emanation – through purification, receiving blessings, radiant compassion, and ultimately the awareness of our inseparability from the ground of being.
 As such, it is an incredibly dynamic and transformative practice.